On bulk deviations for the local behavior of random interlacements: Large deviation upper bounds

 \section{Large deviation upper bounds}

 The main object of this section is the proof of Theorem \ref{theo5.1} that states our main asymptotic upper bound on the probability of the excess deviation event $\cA_N$, see (\ref{0.7}) or (\ref{4.6}).
-At the end of the section, as an application of Theorems \ref{theo4.2} and \ref{theo5.1}, we derive the principal exponential rate of decay of $\IP[\cA_N]$ when the function $\theta$ is strictly increasing, see Corollary \ref{cor5.9}.
+At the end of the section, as an application of Theorems \ref{theo4.2} and \ref{theo5.1}, we derive the principal exponential rate of decay of $\IP[\cA_N]$.
 We also provide an application to the simple random walk in Corollary \ref{cor5.11}.
 We keep the notation from the previous section.

 \begin{theorem} (large deviation upper bound)